DiscordGuide/discordguide.github.io/content/mobile.md

 ## Mobile Guides

-Due to the difficulty in writing these, we havent finished these for the public yet!
+Due to the difficulty in writing these, we haven't finished these for the public yet!

 Feel free to offer suggestions for what should have here to Jet#0038 It's very hard to write guides for something you don't use **;_;**